Microsoft litigation: Ticketmaster deep linking case

 In 1997, Ticketmaster sued Microsoft over practice of deep linking - at the time a controversial practice as it was argued it would bypass advertising on a website's front page - on its Sidewalk.com website, having previously blocked requests coming from the website following a stalemate of an agreement that would allowed such.
 The case was settled two years later when Microsoft agreed to stop deep linking Ticketmaster on Sidewalk.com.

 Xbox 360

 Microsoft has been accused of deceiving consumers by concealing the high failure rate of its Xbox 360 game console.
 A woman from California sued Microsoft in October 2008 in Superior Court in Sacramento County, stating that the company violated multiple state consumer-protection and unfair-competition laws.
 The woman alleged that the company continued to sell the Xbox 360 even though it knew that the console's hardware was likely to fail.

 OpenAI data scraping

 In June 2023, a lawsuit claimed that Microsoft's partner and supplier OpenAI scraped 300 billion words online without consent and without registering as a data broker.
 It was filed in San Francisco, California, by sixteen anonymous plaintiffs.
 They also claimed that Microsoft and OpenAI continued to unlawfully collect and use personal data from millions of consumers worldwide to train their artificial intelligence models.

+In December 2023, The New York Times filed a copyright infringement lawsuit against Microsoft and OpenAI, alleging that the companies training their generative AI models was "unlawful use" of the Times content.